Christian Film Formula Pays Off in A Question of Faith

 NOT RECOMMENDED FOR: Anyone who scoffs at the idea of providential oversight and the sometimes inscrutable plans of a Creator.

-A Question of Faith, directed by Kevan Otto, opens in theaters September 29, 2017.
+A Question of Faith, directed by Kevan Otto, opened in theaters September 29, 2017; available for home viewing January 2, 2018.
 It runs 104 minutes and stars Richard T. Jones, Kim Fields, C. Thomas Howell, T.C.
 Stallings, Jaci Velasquez, Karen Valero and Caleb T. Thomas.
 Watch the trailer for A Question of Faith here.

 Publication date: September 28, 2017